Edvvin/nerf-ml-project2/README.md

 All of the data used in scripts and notebooks should be stored in the `/data` subdirectory.

 ## Repo organization
-The source code of this project is structured in the following manner.
+The source code of this project is structured in the following manner:

 ```
 project
 ├── README.md
 │
-├─ data/       # needs to be added manually
+├─ data/       # data folder - needs to be added manually
 │
 ├─ report/     # project report
 │
 ├── analysis   # data analysis (notebooks)
 │   ├── data_analysis_LinearModel.ipynb
 |   ├── data_analysis.ipynb
 │   └── PESTO_analysis.ipynb
 |
 └── training   # model training notebooks and scripts